Junior Eurovision Song Contest: Format

 Originally, unlike its adult version, the winning broadcaster did not receive the rights to host the next contest.
 From 2014 until 2017, the winning broadcaster had first refusal on hosting the following contest.
 Italy's Radiotelevisione italiana (RAI) used this clause in 2015 to decline hosting the contest that year after its victory in 2014.
 On 15 October 2017, the EBU announced a return to the original system in 2018, claiming that it would help provide broadcasters with a greater amount of time to prepare, ensuring the continuation of the contest into the future.
 However, from 2019, all contests have been hosted by the previous year's winning broadcaster, with the exception of the 2024 contest being hosted by the runner-up of the 2023 contest, Spain's Radiotelevisión Española (RTVE), after the 2023 winner, France's France Télévisions, declined to host again after hosting in 2021 and 2023.

 The contest usually features two presenters, one man and one woman, who regularly appear on stage and with the contestants in the green room.
 The presenters are also responsible for repeating the results immediately after the spokesperson of each participating broadcaster to confirm which country the points are being given to.
-Between 2003 and 2012, the spokespersons gave out the points in the same format as the adult contest, behind a backdrop of a major city of that country in the broadcaster's television studio.
-From 2013 onwards, the spokespersons give the points from their country on the arena stage, as opposed to the adult contest where spokespersons are broadcast live from their respective country (with the exception of 2020, due to travel restrictions related to the COVID-19 pandemic).
+Between 2003 and 2012, the spokespersons gave out the points in the same format as the adult contest, in front of a backdrop of a major city of that country in the broadcaster's television studio.
+From 2013 to 2023, the spokespersons gave the points from their country on the arena stage, as opposed to the adult contest where spokespersons are broadcast live from their respective country (with the exception of 2020, due to travel restrictions related to the COVID-19 pandemic).
+From 2024 onwards, the previous format made a return where the spokespersons give out the points in front of a backdrop.